Create journey maps that drive sustainable customer-centric change.

 I have to be honest, this isn't easy.
 But when you succeed, the reward is huge.

 This is what you must strive for when you don't want to go over the customer journey mapping process every few months and feel like you’re running in circles without making much progress.

 In order to get to this next level, you'll need to embed the customer journey map in the "operating system" of your organization.

 How you do that demands a full guide on its own.
-In fact, it's such a vital part of the journey mapping process that the whole final section of The Perfect Map is dedicated just to this.
+In fact, it's such a vital part of the journey mapping process that the whole final module of The Perfect Map course is dedicated just to this.

 But to get you started, here are a few topics you can already think about:

 - Are there regular meetings where you can make the customer journey a key part?